MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-personalize-views.md

 - You can use views and dashboards to visualize operational data from different perspectives to make meaningful decisions.
 To understand how to do this, see [Using Views and Dashboards in Operations Manager](manage-console-using-views-dashboards.md).

-- Operations Manager includes a number of views that are created during installation.
+- Operations Manager includes many views that are created during installation.
 To understand what these views provide, see [Standard Views in Operations Manager](manage-console-standard-views.md).

 - To understand how to create your own custom views and dashboards in Operations Manager, as well as how to scope them, see [Creating and Scoping Views in Operations Manager](manage-console-scope-views.md).